GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 # oxd 3.1.1 Documentation

 ## Introduction
-oxd is middleware software that simplifies the process of securing and integrating **server-side web applications** with your Gluu Server OpenID Connect Provider (OP) and UMA Authorization Server (AS) access management infrastructure.
+oxd is middleware software that simplifies the process of securing and integrating **server-side web applications** with your Gluu Server OpenID Connect Provider (OP) and UMA Authorization Server (AS) infrastructure.

-By leveraging oxd in your web applications, you can securely delegate user enrollment and sign-in (using OpenID Connect), and coarse-grain authorization policy enforcement (using UMA) to your Gluu Server.
+By leveraging oxd in your web applications, you can securely delegate user enrollment and sign-in (using OpenID Connect), and coarse-grain authorization policy enforcement (using UMA), to your Gluu Server.

 !!!
 Note
     If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

+## Components
 The oxd software package includes two components:

 ### oxd-server